Fixed Point CORDIC

 Control Unit

-The FSM is implemented as the yellow box in the diagram and contain state information about the current and next state.
+The FSM is implemented as the yellow box in the diagram and contains state information about the current and next state.
 The output of the FSM is connected to a bus that also connects to a bunch of multiplexers.
 In this way, the control signals can be switched to match the current state operations.
 There are still some bugs in the implementation which we have not been able to fix yet.